It’s technical, and it’s a real thing. Yes, we are talking about researching a blog post.

 Looking for sources

-It’s time to start creating the post itself after identifying your work headline and your audience, and your value-driven intent.
-First, consider the important elements that your claims need to support.
+It’s time to start creating the post after identifying your work headline, audience, and value-driven intent.
+First, consider the essential elements that your claims need to support.
 At this stage, it’s best to start your contours.
-Add each subpoint to the outline and include any of the comments, data, or quotes you would like to support below.
+Add each subpoint to the outline and include any comments, data, or quotes you would like to support below.
 Then, you can go through the subheadings and complete the blanks as you write the post.

 Completing the outline

 Your outlines must not be enormous.
 However, what is needed is a list of all the key subheadings together with data and sources.
-The outline is the road map, skeleton, and foundational structure of your content.
+The method is your content’s road map, skeleton, and foundational structure.